 Skip to main content

-You don’t need the sync agent to start using Hoard.
+You don’t need to install Hoard to start using it.
 Upload a CSV export from TCGplayer (or Collectr), and your dashboard fills up with your inventory, market values, and pricing data.
 Takes about 30 seconds.

 What you’ll end up with